pjawinski/ukb_brainage/README.md

 This repository contains the analysis scripts to reproduce the results presented in our article, "Genome-wide analysis of brain age gap identifies 59 associated loci and unveils relationships with mental and physical health".
 The individual-level data incorporated in this work have been obtained from the [UK Biobank](https://www.ukbiobank.ac.uk/) under [LIFE-Adult study](https://www.uniklinikum-leipzig.de/einrichtungen/life).
 Access to these datasets is restricted to researchers with approved projects.
 The GWAS summary statistics and polygenic score weights generated from our analyses are publicly available on [Zenodo](https://doi.org/10.5281/zenodo.14826943).

 ## Abstract
 Neuroimaging and machine learning are advancing the study of biological aging mechanisms.
 In this field, ‘brain age gap’ has emerged as promising MRI-based biomarker quantifying the deviation between an individual’s biological and chronological age of the brain.
 Here, we conducted an in-depth genomic analysis of brain age gap and its relationships with over 1,000 health traits.
 Genome-wide analyses in up to 56,348 individuals unveiled a 23-29% SNP-based heritability and highlighted 59 associated loci (40 novel).
 The leading locus encompasses MAPT, encoding the tau protein central to Alzheimer's disease.
-Genetic corr¬¬¬¬elations revealed relationships with mental health (e.g., depressed mood), physical health (e.g., diabetes), lifestyle (e.g., alcohol intake), and socioeconomic traits (e.g., income).
+Genetic correlations revealed relationships with mental health (e.g., depressed mood), physical health (e.g., diabetes), lifestyle (e.g., alcohol intake), and socioeconomic traits (e.g., income).
 Mendelian Randomization indicated a causal role of high blood pressure and type-2-diabetes in accelerated brain aging.
 Our study highlights key genes and pathways related to neurogenesis, immune-system-related processes, and small GTPases binding, laying the foundation for further mechanistic exploration.

 Keywords: aging, genetics, machine learning, mental health, MRI